mathjax/MathJax-docs/options/output/index.rst

 .. _output-mathmlSpacing:
 .. describe:: mathmlSpacing: false

-   This specifies whether to use TeX specing or MathML spacing when typesetting the math.
+   This specifies whether to use TeX spacing or MathML spacing when typesetting the math.
 When ``true``, MathML spacing rules are used; when ``false``, the TeX rules are used.